JCPedroza/install-scripts-debian/README.md

 Scripts for installing specific toolchains on Debian-based systems (`apt` is used when possible).
-Bash is the expected shell, but scripts might work with other shells.
+Bash is the expected shell, but some scripts might work with other shells.

-In order to run the scripts, you might first need to give execution permissions to the file.
+In order to run the scripts, you might first need to give execution permission to the file.

 ```bash
 chmod +x <file path>